MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-macos-with-jamf-pro.md

 In Jamf Pro, when you use the SSO app extension, you use the **SSO** or **Kerberos** Payload Type for authentication.
 The SSO app extension is designed to improve the sign-in experience for apps and websites that use these authentication methods.

 The Microsoft Enterprise SSO plug-in uses the **SSO** Payload Type with **Redirect** authentication.
-The SSO Redirect and Kerberos extension types can both be used on a device.
-Be sure to create separate device profiles.
+The SSO Redirect and Kerberos extension types can both be used on a device at the same time.
+Be sure to create separate device profiles for each extension type you plan to use on your devices.

 To determine the correct SSO extension type for your scenario, use the following table: